rajansingh09/ApnaKart/README.md

 # 🛒 ApnaKart – Frontend eCommerce Website

-**ApnaKart** is a full-featured eCommerce web application built with modern technologies.
+**ApnaKart** is a frontend-featured eCommerce web application built with modern technologies.
 It provides a seamless shopping experience with features like product listings, filtering, cart management, user authentication, and admin control.

 ## 🚀 Live Preview